wolfSSL/mysql-patch/README.md

-# Updated version of the patch comming shortly

 # mysql-patch
 patch for mysql with updated wolfSSL

-MYSQL 5.6.30 can be found at downloads.mysql.com/archives/community/.
+MYSQL 8.0.0 can be found at downloads.mysql.com/archives/community/.
-Select version "5.6.30" and select platform "source code".
-This patch was done on the Generic Linux (Architecture Independent), Compressed TAR Archive bundle. mysql-5.6.30.tar.gz
+Select version "8.0.0" and select platform "source code".
+This patch was done on the Generic Linux (Architecture Independent), Compressed TAR Archive bundle. mysql-8.0.0.tar.gz

-To run the patch, copy wolfssl-mysql-5.6.30.patch into the same directory with current MYSQL source code.
+To run the patch, copy wolfssl-mysql-8.0.0.patch into the same directory with current MYSQL source code.
 From the terminal in the same direcotry containing current MYSQL source code run
 ```
-    patch -p1 < [directory of]/wolfssl-mysql-5.6.30.patch
+    patch -p1 < [directory of]/wolfssl-mysql-8.0.0.patch
 ```
-To build using updated SSL make MYSQL with the command
+Replace the mysql-8.0.0/extra/yassl directory with wolfssl and follow steps in wolfssl/IDE/MYSQL direcotry.
+Next to build using updated SSL make MYSQL with the command
 ```
 cmake . -DBUILD_CONFIG=mysql_release -DWITH_SSL=bundled (from inside the MYSQL source code directory)
 ```